Light dues: British Isles

-Increasing automation of aids to navigation in the British Isles has seen the rate of light dues fall in real terms over recent years.
-The first increase in the light dues rate for twenty years occurred in 2009.
+Increasing automation of aids to navigation in the British Isles enabled the rate of light dues to fall in real terms in the 90's and early 2000's.
 In 2010, with the rate at 41p, the UK Government announced that there would be no further increases for at least the next three years.
 The rate was then cut by one penny in each of 2014, 2015 and 2016, with a further half penny in 2017 to reach 37.5p.
-Since 2021 the rate hs been increased twice and is now again at the 2010 level.
+In 2021 the rate was increased to 38.5p, in part, to counter the impact of reduced income during the COVID19 pandemic.
+In 2022 the rate was increased to 41p and in 2023 increased to the current rate of 45p.

-Also in 2010, the UK Government announced it had reached agreement with the Irish Government that aids to navigation off the coast of the Republic of Ireland would be wholly funded from domestic sources there by 2015-16.
+In 2010, the UK Government announced it had reached agreement with the Irish Government that aids to navigation off the coast of the Republic of Ireland would be wholly funded from Irish domestic sources there by 2015-16.
 Changes to the way light dues payments are enforced in the UK and Ireland were implemented from 1 April 2015 to give effect to this agreement.